ukff/kyma-environment-broker/docs/03-14-broker-configuration-for-given-version-and-plan.md

-# Kyma Environment Broker (KEB) configuration for a given Kyma version and plan
+# Kyma Environment Broker configuration for a given Kyma version and plan

 > **NOTE:** Once all Kyma components become independent modules, Kyma version configuration will not be possible.

-Some processes in KEB can be configured to deliver different results.
+Some processes in Kyma Environment Broker (KEB) can be configured to deliver different results.
 KEB needs a ConfigMap with a configuration for the given Kyma version and plan to process the requests.
 A default configuration must be defined for the chosen Kyma version.
 This configuration must be recognized by KEB as applicable for all the supported plans.
 You can also set a separate configuration for each plan.

 While processing requests, KEB reads a configuration from a ConfigMap which holds data about processable Kyma versions and configurable units for a given plan.
 Only one ConfigMap can exist for a given Kyma version, but it also can be set for multiple Kyma versions if the configuration is the same for every targeted version.